DraftCall

 17 GP15 GP

 Mark Andrews vs T.J.
-Hockenson: Who Should You Start?
+Hockenson: The Full Breakdown

 This is a genuine coin flip on paper.
 Mark Andrews finished the 2025 season at 6.3 PPG over 17 games with the Baltimore Ravens, while T.J.
 Hockenson clocked in at 5.8 across 15 appearances for the Minnesota Vikings.
 A 0.5-point gap means any given week could go either way.